openvuser/vuser/docs/Core Proposals/VEP2.md

 ## Abstract

 VUSER is a coalition uniting publishers, users, and AI agents in a decentralized ecosystem.
-VUSER is a frontend protocol for virtual user actions, where these actions are permitted by the website and performed by an AI agent for a user.
+VUSER is a frontend(browser-use API) protocol for virtual user actions, where these actions are permitted by the website and performed by an AI agent for a user.
 It connects various paradigms together, mostly AI & blockchain.

 This VEP proposes the introduction of Vuser Open Coin (VOC), a utility token for the VUSER protocol.
 VOC enables efficient value exchanges, with a key feature being treasury-managed approvals for subsidized transactions.
 This mechanism allows the treasury (genesis) wallet to approve transacting wallets for funded operations, verifiable by miners, while defaulting to user-funded transactions for non-approved cases.
 Integration with the Model Context Protocol (MCP) ensures AI agents can execute actions economically, boosting coalition adoption.

 ## Motivation

 VUSER is a coalition uniting publishers, users, and AI agents in a decentralized ecosystem.
-VUSER is a frontend protocol for virtual user actions, where these actions are permitted by the website and performed by an AI agent for a user.
+VUSER is a frontend(browser-use API) protocol for virtual user actions, where these actions are permitted by the website and performed by an AI agent for a user.
 It connects various paradigms together, mostly AI & blockchain.

 The VUSER protocol requires a native token to handle permissions, payments, and incentives in a decentralized manner.
 Current value-exchange contracts (per DevPlan Phase 0) lack a standardized currency and subsidy mechanism, hindering early adoption by users and publishers.
 VOC addresses this by: